MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/demo-app-tutorials/iOS/getting-started.md

 - [GitHub account](https://github.com/join).
 - CocoaPods installed.
 Skip the following section if this prerequisite is met.

+---

 #### 1. Fork the Repository
+- Click [here](https://github.com/MobileCenter/demoapp-ios-swift) to access the GitHub repository containing the demo app.
+- Click the Fork button at the top right hand corner of the page.

 #### 2. Install CocoaPods
 The following steps are reiterated on the Getting Started page in Mobile Center.